domain-centric/documentation_builder/doc/wiki/04-Links.md

 <a id='pubdev-package-links'></a>
 ## PubDev package links
-A library can have members such as a:
-- constant
-- function
-- enum (an enum can have value members)
-- class (a class can have members such as methods, fields, and field access methods)
-- extension (an extension can have members such as methods, fields, and field access methods)

-These library members can be referred to in [MarkdownPage]'s using brackets. e.g.
-- [myConstant]
-- [myFunction]
-- [MyEnum]
-  - [MyEnum.myValue]
-- [MyClass]
-  - [MyClass.myField]
-  - [MyClass.get.myField]
-  - [MyClass.set.myField]
-  - [MyClass.myMethod]
-- [MyExtension]
-  - [MyClass.myField]
-  - [MyExtension.get.myField]
-  - [MyExtension.set.myField]
-  - [MyExtension.myMethod]
-You can also include the library name in case a project uses same member names in different libraries, e.g.:
-- [MyLib/myConstant]
-- [MyLib/myFunction]
-- etc.

-The [DocumentationBuilder] will try to resolve these [MemberLink]s in the following order:
-- Within the [MarkdownPage], e.g.: link it to the position of a [ImportDartDocTag]
-- Within another [WikiMarkdownTemplateFile], e.g.: link it to the position of a [ImportDartDocTag]
-- Link it to a [GitHubProjectCodeLink]
-The [Link] will not be replaced when the [Link] can not be resolved A [PubDevPackageLink] links point to a [PubDev](https://pub.dev) package.
+A [PubDevPackageLink] links point to a [PubDev](https://pub.dev) package.

 The [DocumentationBuilder] will check if any valid package name